Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_4_smarter.md

     bwa mem -t 8
     ```

     You're telling bwa to spawn 8 threads.
-For those threads to be executed in parallel, you must request 8 cores to run those threads on.
+For those threads to be executed in parallel, you must **also** request 8 cores from the HPC for those threads to run on.
 If you were to request only 4 cores, those 8 threads will be competing for 4 cores which causes inefficiency and slower run times.
-If you ask for more CPUs than threads, those extra CPUs will sit idle, wasting allocation and increasing queue time.
+On the other hand, if you ask for more CPUs than threads, those extra CPUs will sit idle, wasting allocation and increasing queue time.
+In summary, always try to request the exact number of cores your job requires.
+If you have a mixture of tools where one uses lots of threads and another is single-threaded, consider separating them out into separate jobs so that you use the HPC resources efficiently.

 ## Parallelisation: multiprocessing